calaldees/teachingWorkshops/teacherTraining/digitalLiteracy.md

 * [evaluating-internet-content](https://www.library.georgetown.edu/tutorials/research-guides/evaluating-internet-content)
 * [CRAAP Test](https://ucsd.libguides.com/preuss/webeval)
 * [Why we need a new approach to teaching digital literacy](https://journals.sagepub.com/doi/abs/10.1177/0031721718762419?journalCode=pdka)
 > the main approach has been to provide students with checklists they can use to assess the credibility of individual websites.
-However, the checklist approach is outdated.
-It would be far better to teach young people to follow the lead of professional fact-checkers: When confronted by a new and unfamiliar website, they begin by looking elsewhere on the web, searching for any information that might shed light on who created the site in question and for what purpose.
+> However, the checklist approach is outdated.
+> It would be far better to teach young people to follow the lead of professional fact-checkers: When confronted by a new and unfamiliar website, they begin by looking elsewhere on the web, searching for any information that might shed light on who created the site in question and for what purpose.

+[Google, the Stupidity Amplifier](http://www.gregegan.net/ESSAYS/GOOGLE/Google.html): Greg Egan is an Australian science fiction writer

 This is agnostic of Computing?